AaronWongNSC/canvas_apps/README.md

 ## Participation_Grader.py

 Grades an assignment based on participation.
 Full credit if there is a submission and no credit if there is not.

+## Text_Entry_Fast_Grader.py

+Quickly grade assignments that use the online text entry box for student submissions.